jhpyle/docassemble/_docs/installation.md

 pip uninstall docassemble.webapp
 {% endhighlight %}

-Note that after making changes to docassemble interviews and Python code, it is not necessary to restart Apache.
-Changing the modification time of `/usr/share/docassemble/docassemble.wsgi` will trigger Apache to restart the WSGI processes.
+Note that after making changes to **docassemble** interviews and Python code, it is not necessary to restart [Apache].
+Changing the modification time of `/usr/share/docassemble/docassemble.wsgi` will trigger [Apache] to restart the [WSGI] processes.

 {% highlight bash %}
 sudo touch /usr/share/docassemble/docassemble.wsgi